Main Streets & Community

-Beyond neighborhood revitalization efforts, his successes for a variety of nonprofits have ranged from marketing and PR campaigns to fund raising and branding.
+Irwin-Steering-Committee-300x158His work for a variety of nonprofits has ranged from marketing and PR campaigns to fund raising and branding.

 Including: CITY-WIDE CAMPAIGN | BUSINESS TECHNOLOGY | MARKET ANALYSIS | ITALIAN FESTIVAL | MULTI-COMMUNITY MARKETING | FUNDRAISING | COMMUNITY BRANDING & TOUR | MEMBERSHIP | GREENING EFFORTS | WEBSITES & SOCIAL MEDIA